Sterling Publishing

 Sterling Publishing Company, Inc. is a publisher of a broad range of subject areas, with multiple imprints and more than 5,000 titles in print.
 Founded in 1949 by David A. Boehm, Sterling also publishes books for a number of brands, including AARP, Hasbro, Hearst Magazines, and USA TODAY, as well as serves as the North American distributor for domestic and international publishers including: Anova, the Brooklyn Botanic Garden, Carlton Books, Duncan Baird, Guild of Master Craftsmen, the Orion Publishing Group, and Sixth & Spring Books.
-Sterling also owns and operates two verticals, Lark Crafts and Pixiq.

-Sterling Publishing is a wholly owned subsidiary of Barnes & Noble, which acquired it in 2003.
+Sterling Publishing became a wholly owned subsidiary of Barnes & Noble, when the book retailer acquired it in 2003.
 On January 5, 2012, The Wall Street Journal reported that Barnes & Noble had put its Sterling Publishing business up for sale.
-Negotiations failed to produce a buyer, however, and Sterling is reportedly no longer for sale as of March, 2012.
+Negotiations failed to produce a buyer, however, and as of March 2012 Sterling was reportedly no longer for sale.

 In January 2022, Sterling rebranded as Union Square & Co.
-In March 2022, Sterling acquired the British children's publisher Boxer Books, one of its distribution clients.
+In March 2022, the company acquired the British children's publisher Boxer Books, one of its distribution clients.
+In 2024, Barnes & Noble sold Sterling to Hachette Book Group.

 Notable authors

-Sterling's authors include Colleen Houck, Paul McKenna, Richard Scarry, Barton Seaver, Paul Sloane, Peter Yarrow, and Kevin Zraly.
+Sterling's authors include Colleen Houck, Paul McKenna, Richard Scarry, Barton Seaver, Peter Yarrow, and Kevin Zraly.